tgirke/GEN242-2018/pages/mydoc/mydoc_homework_07.md

    4. Introns by genes
    5. 5'-UTRs

+## C. DEG analysis

+- __Task 5__: Perform the DEG analysis with `edgeR` as outlined under section 6 of the RNA-Seq workflow [here](http://girke.bioinformatics.ucr.edu/GEN242/mydoc_systemPipeRNAseq_06.html).
+Use in one case for the DEG analysis the unstranded count table as input (from Task 1.1) and in another the sense strand count table (Task 1.2).
+Compare the DEG result of the two methods in a [venn diagram](http://girke.bioinformatics.ucr.edu/GEN242/mydoc_systemPipeRNAseq_06.html#venn-diagrams-of-deg-sets).

 ## Homework submission

-Assemble the code from the homework assignments A-B in a single R script (`HW7.R`) and upload it to your private GitHub repository under `Homework/HW7/HW7.R`.
+Assemble the code from the homework assignments A-C in a single R script (`HW7.R`) and upload it to your private GitHub repository under `Homework/HW7/HW7.R`.
 Please do not upload any data such as count tables with your homework.

 ## Due date